Christian Concepts: Understanding Faith, Truth, and Reality from a Biblical Perspective

 Divine Origin of Christian Concepts

 Christian concepts originate from God's mind.
-As Paul declares, "For from Him and through Him and for Him are all things" (Rom 11:36).
-This means true concepts align with God's nature and character, unlike secular notions that treat ideas as human inventions or social constructs.
+As Paul declares, "For from Him and through Him and for Him are all things" (Rom 11:36), emphasising that all true concepts are anchored in God's nature and character.
+In contrast, secular notions often regard ideas as human inventions or social constructs.
+For example, moral relativism—a secular concept—suggests that right and wrong are determined by cultural consensus or personal preference, and can change according to circumstance.
+However, the Christian perspective holds that moral truth is absolute, defined by God's unchanging character, not by shifting human opinions.

 Transformation and Mind Renewal